Why IMPETUS is needed

 To help accelerate Europe’s climate adaptation strategy and meet the European Union’s ambitions to become the world’s first climate-neutral continent by 2050, IMPETUS was launched in October 2021.
 Its objective: turn climate commitments into tangible, urgent actions to protect communities and the planet.

-With 32 partner organisations based in 9 European countries, IMPETUS is 1 of 4 EU-funded projects that are coordinating on climate adaptation.
+With 32 partner organisations based in 9 European countries, IMPETUS is one of several EU-funded projects that are coordinating on climate adaptation.

 IMPETUS: What we do